rnaveensrinivas/Linux/README.md

    ```bash
    sort < test.txt > sorted.txt
    ```
-   This reads input from `test.txt` and sorts it, saving the sorted output to `sorted.txt`.
+   This reads input from `test.txt` and sorts it, saving the sorted output to `sorted.txt`.   sort < test.txt > sorted.txt

 2. **Using pipes and redirecting output**:
    ```bash